UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Fios 2 Gig: The top-tier powerhouse, offering blazing-fast internet for tech enthusiasts, content creators, or small businesses with massive data demands.

-If you live in a rural or highly remote area, this option connects your household to Verizon’s reliable 4G LTE network.
-Speeds vary widely by exact location, but they generally support HD streaming and casual web browsing.
+If you live in a highly remote area, the LTE Home plan connects your household to Verizon’s reliable 4G network.
 It serves as a highly capable, energy-saving option compared to bulky satellite dishes that consume more power and suffer from worse weather interference.

 Learn more about How Much Speed Your Home Needs.